lispyclouds/bblgum/README.md

 ## Requirements
 - Gum should be [installed](https://github.com/charmbracelet/gum#installation)
-- Babashka or the CLojure JVM runtime, latest recommended
+- Babashka or the Clojure JVM runtime, latest recommended

 ## Usage